brucewlee/lingfeat/README.md

   - [License](#license)
   - [Acknowledgement](#acknowledgement)

+## Towards V.1.0.1 (Production-Ready)
+Thank you to the community for all the acknowledgements and recommendations.
+I'm planning a full update on LingFeat, towards ACL 2023 Demo Track.
+Anyone who wish to contribute linguistic features or join as authors are welcome to email me at brucelws{at}seas.upenn.edu.
+Any help would greatly help.

+Specifically, I'll look into the following components:
+- Multilingual (or Language-agnostic) linguistic features.
+- Robustness of the current linguistic features categorization (AdSem, LxSem, and etc.)
+- Scientific appropriateness of the current linguistic features calculation strategies.
+- Usage in fields other than Readability Assessment and Text Simplification.

+Development schedule will be as follows:
+- August, 2022 - December, 2022 : Development
+- January, 2023 : Paper writing

 ## Overview

 LingFeat is a Python research package for various handcrafted linguistic features.
 More specifically, LingFeat is an NLP feature extraction software, which currently extracts 255 linguistic features from **English** string input.